matrix-org/matrix-spec-proposals/proposals/3982-proposal-template.md

-# MSCXXXX: Limit maximum number of events sent to an AS
+# MSC3982: Limit maximum number of events sent to an AS

 A core feature of the Application Service API is the ability for the homeserver to push events to another service over a standard HTTP API.
 The spec currently sets no limit on how many events can be pushed in